dan-klasson/django-tastypie-specified-fields/README.md

 ### Demo

 There is an example project included you can play around with.
-The password is `demo/demo`.
+The credentials are `demo/demo`.

 ### TODO